sith98/doomsday-rule-practice/README.md

-# Doomsday Rule Training App
+# Doomsday Rule Practice App
 Learn how to determine the day of week for any given date using the Doomsday rule.
 This site generates random dates and allows you to guess the weekday before revealing it.
 It supports:
 * giving the date as text and/or audio